Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 ### 4.1.
 Analysis tracks

 When you click on the button to add analysis tracks via the interface for starting a new document, the window for adding analysis plugins is displayed.
-If you are already working on a document, you can bring up this window to add new tracks via the main menu `Edit → Add New Track`, the keyboard shortcut `⌘ Cmd + T` (Mac) or `Ctrl + T` (Linux/Windows), or by using the drop-down menu of the `+` button ([Overview](#overview) - **K1**) on the main interface.
+If you are already working on a document, you can bring up this window to add new tracks via the main menu `Edit → Add New Track`, the keyboard shortcut `⌘ Cmd + T` (Mac) or `Ctrl + T` (Linux/Windows), or by using the drop-down menu of the `+` button ([Overview](#2-overview) - **K1**) on the main interface.

 All plug-ins installed on your computer are listed in the interface.
 You can organize the plug-ins by name, feature, maker, category or version in ascending or descending alphabetical order by clicking on the corresponding entry in the interface header (**P1**).

+> For further information about the plug-in management, please refer to the [Plug-in settings](#12-plug-ins-settings) section.

 <p align="center"><img src="Images/section-add-new-plugin-tracks.1-v1.0.6.png" alt="Example" width="416"/></p>